Estimating the spectral density of unstable scars: Multiple-channel opening

 An observation is in order: in separating averages and discarding off-diagonal contributions from Eq.~(\ref{num_one}), it is central to have $\langle x|p_j\rangle=0$.
 That is, none of the open channels, located at the sides of the unit torus in the phase space, overlap with the probe state, that we instead still choose at the scar and therefore around the center of the torus.

 Figure~\ref{aneqx} shows an example of how the mean-field estimate~(\ref{sideopen_est}) fits numerical evaluations of local density of states and reactance for the quantized time-reversal symmetric cat map, coupled to the opening~(\ref{side_r}).
 The agreement of the theory with the numerics appears adequate, as, importantly, there are no fitting parameters.
 In particular, the mean-field theory formulated here well captures the qualitative behavior of the spectral density.
-Specifically in the present case of a `classical' opening placed away from the scar at the origin, the local density of states [Fig.~\ref{aneqx}(a)] flattens as in the single-channel, coherent-state opening, but notably, the characteristic peak remains, while the tails of the distribution rise considerably.
+Specifically in the present case of a `classical' opening placed away from the scar at the origin, the local density of states (Fig.~\ref{aneqx}(a), plotted together with the local spectrum of the closed system for reference) flattens as in the single-channel, coherent-state opening, but notably, the characteristic peak remains, while the tails of the distribution rise considerably.
 As summarized in Eq.~(\ref{sideopen_est}), the interaction of random- and scarred states is most evident in this model.
 On the other hand, the reactance [Fig.~\ref{aneqx}(b)] does not deviate considerably from that of the closed system in the range of $E$ occupied by the scarred states, while it tends to become smoother, almost energy-independent, outside that range.